Particular/docs.particular.net/nservicebus/upgrades/asp-6to1.md

 ---
 title: Azure Storage Persistence Upgrade Version 6 to 1
-summary: Instructions on how to upgrade NServiceBus.Azure Storage Persistence Version 6 to NServiceBus.Persistence.AzureStorage Version 1.
+summary: Instructions on how to migrate from NServiceBus.Azure Storage Persistence Version 6 to NServiceBus.Persistence.AzureStorage Version 1.
 reviewed: 2016-05-12
 tags:
  - upgrade